reviewboard/reviewboard/docs/manual/admin/configuration/repositories/perforce.rst

 diffs leave out a lot of important information necessary to properly identify files, which RBTools works around.

-See :ref:`Using RBTools with Perforce <rbt-post-perforce>` for more information.
+See :ref:`Using RBTools with Perforce <rbtools-workflow-perforce>` for more information.